alexboia/WP-Trip-Summary/README.txt

 == Frequently Asked Questions ==

 = Does it support KML files? =
-The plug-in currently only supports GPX files as a way to upload GPS tracks.
+The plug-in currently only supports GPX and GeoJSON files as a way to upload GPS tracks.
 KML will be supported round about 0.3, maybe earlier.

 = Can I insert the trip summary front-end viewer at a custom location? = You can insert the trip summary viewer at a custom location *in the same post for which you have defined it* using the following shortcode: [abp01_trip_summary_viewer] (no parameters required).
 Only one such shortcode allowed and supported per post.